torvalds/linux/Documentation/arm/cluster-pm-race-avoidance.rst

 A cluster is a group of connected CPUs with some common resources.
 Because a cluster contains multiple CPUs, it can be doing multiple things at the same time.
 This has some implications.
-In particular, a CPU can start up while another CPU is tearing the cluster down.
+In particular, a CPU can start up while ayesther CPU is tearing the cluster down.

 In this discussion, the "outbound side" is the view of the cluster state as seen by a CPU tearing the cluster down.
 The "inbound side" is the